We’ve all done it. It’s Thursday night and you remember that you have a unit test in Physics tomorrow morning–time to cram.

 If you find yourself cramming for every single test, get yourself a planner and schedule in blocks for studying to spread it out.

-If you want to be able to recall the information later on in life, don’t cram.
+Don’t cram if you want to be able to recall the information later on in life.
 If you don’t care to remember the significant changes brought about by assorted dynasties throughout history, then cram away.